 2-18 Britannia Row, Islington, London, N1 8PA | Tel: 020 7354 2913 | firstname.lastname@example.org |

-James is the Community Justice Advisor.
-The Community Justice Scotland Advisor role is a cross team functional post that aims to ensure all work is fully aligned to Community Justice Scotland values and is community focused.
-The Advisor is responsible for increasing knowledge across the teams and advising on approaches to strategies, projects and priorities.
-The leads on community based lived experience events, along with a wide range of public speaking and engagement activity.
-Additionally, James is a Development Officer within the Violence Reduction Unit.
-He has previously worked on various VRU projects Mentoring people with convictions seeking to re-create their lives and supporting change.
-James advocates strongly for change and awareness in how we address the hidden cost of untreated trauma and Adverse Childhood Experiences (ACE’s) in our society.
-Previously he has worked with a leading Children’s charity on diversion programmes with young people on the cusp of organised crime.
+James is a Development Officer within the Violence Reduction Unit and an Advisor to Community Justice Scotland.
+James has previously worked on various VRU projects Mentoring people with convictions seeking to re-create their lives and supporting change.
+James advocates for change and awareness in how we address the hidden cost of untreated trauma and (ACE’s) in communities.
+Previously he has worked with a leading Children’s charity on a diversion programme with young people on the cusp of organised crime.
 James has both professional and personal experience of navigating the care and criminal justice system.

 Mark is a rehabilitated offender, former drug user and the founder of the charity User Voice.
 Mark’s story embodies the transformative change which User Voice strives to achieve.
 Mark’s direct contact with the criminal justice system, and later as an employer of ex-offenders and consultant for government and other charities, left him convinced of the urgent need to create a model of service user engagement that is fair for all involved.
 His principal aim was to foster dialogue between service providers and service users that is mutually beneficial, aiding rehabilitation and recovery and results in better and more cost-effective services.
 Mark is bestselling author of Wasted which documents his descent into the depths of addiction and criminality.
 Homeless, hooked on heroin and crack, noone, least of all Mark, believed he would survive.
 And yet, astonishingly, Mark somehow pulled himself through.